lohcoh/lohcoh-core/lohcoh-docs/Generator/Ideation-lowkode-as-form-generator.md

 But what about all the field definitions?
 Blazor gave us convenient components for automagically handling validation, why isn't there a component that will automagically create all the fields?

-Well now there is, here's the same form using lowkode...
+Well now there is, here's the same form using LowKode...

-        @using Lowkode.Client.Core
+        @using LowKode.Client.Core
         @page "/FormsValidation"

         <h1>Starfleet Starship Database</h1>